 If you encounter an error during the installation

 If you encounter a failure during the installation, you can review the logs to help you troubleshoot.
-When doing this, first determine if you can access the ArcGIS Portal Directory.
+First determine if you can access the ArcGIS Portal Directory.
 If you can, query the logs and review the messages.
 If not, review the log messages on disk.
 To access the logs on disk, browse to the logs directory and open the most recent log file (for example, <Portal for ArcGIS installation directory>/arcgisportal/logs/<machine name>/portal/portal-20150101.095803-8596-0.0.log).
 If necessary, you can share this information with Esri Support.

 If your portal machine has multiple network interface controller cards

 ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a DNS name server.
-If you installed Portal for ArcGIS on a machine that contains more than one NIC card, you may want to identify which interface the portal should use for network communication.
-This is done by editing an existing file and adding a new file into the portal's installation directory, which by default is /home/User/arcgis/portal.
+If you installed Portal for ArcGIS on such a machine, you may want to identify the IP address or hostname that the portal should use for network communication.
+This is done by editing an existing file and adding a new file to the portal's installation directory, which, by default, is /home/User/arcgis/portal.

 Perform these steps immediately after installation, prior to creating the initial administrative account and portal site.

-- Log in to the multi-NIC machine where Portal for ArcGIS is installed.
-Navigate to the folder <Portal installation directory>/framework/etc. Create a new file named hostname.properties, with appropriate permissions, inside this folder.
+- Log in to the machine where Portal for ArcGIS is installed.
+Browse to the <Portal installation directory>/framework/etc folder.
+Create a file named hostname.properties, with appropriate permissions, in this folder.